Algorithmic Collusion of Pricing and Advertising on E-commerce Platforms: Empirical Evidence from Amazon.com

+As a product may appear in different positions within each search result, each potentially leading to different sales outcomes, we compute the average choice probability across searches.
+The market share of product $j$ in keyword $k$ in day $t$ is

+Here, $F(\lambda, n) -F(\lambda, n-1)$ is the mass of consumers with consideration size $n$.
+The last term is the standard logit choice probability of product $j$, conditional on it appearing among the top $n$ products in a given search result $\mathcal{R}^s_{kt}$.

-To overcome the endogeneity issue and follow the common assumption in the literature \citep{sweeting2013dynamic,grennan2013price,lam2021platform,yu2024welfare}, we assume that the unobserved quality of a product follows an AR(1) process, i.e., ${\xi_{jt}} = \eta_{jt} + \rho \cdot {\xi_{jt-1}}$.
-By definition of the AR(1) process, the contemporaneous shock $\eta_{jt}$ is uncorrelated with the lagged unobserved quality ${\xi_{jt-1}}$.
-Additionally, the contemporaneous shock $\eta_{jt}$ should also be uncorrelated with the previous period's organic rank $r_{jt-1}$.
+\paragraph{Estimation and Identification} We use the method of moments similar to \cite{lam2021platform} and \cite{yu2024welfare} with an instrument to account for the endogeneity between the rank of a product and it sales.
+The previous period’s organic rank is used as an instrument for the current period's rank.
+We assume that the unobserved quality of a product follows an AR(1) process, i.e., ${\xi_{jt}} = \eta_{jt} + \rho \cdot {\xi_{jt-1}}$, where $\xi_{jt-1}$ is the lagged unobserved quality and $\eta_{jt}$ is an uncorrelated contemporaneous shock.
+Additionally, we assume that the previous period’s organic rank, $r_{jt-1}$, is uncorrelated with the contemporaneous shock $\eta_{jt}$.
 The rationale is that the platform cannot predict the next period's shock in the unobserved quality, and even if it could, the platform does not have any incentive to incorporate that into the current period’s organic ranking.
-Putting these two points together, we have the following moment condition.
+Both of these yield the moment condition: